MikeBeradino/tweet_get/README.md

 # tweet_get

-This is just a simple script that will grab tweets with a keyword and write to a txt file.
+This is just a simple script that will grab tweets containing a keyword and write to a txt file.

 Dependencies are:
 Tweeply